How to Collect User Feedback Without Annoying Your Users

 The fastest way to get more high-quality feedback is to show users that you act on the feedback you already have.
 When you mark a feature as Shipped, Peeqback automatically notifies every user who upvoted or subscribed to that request.

 - Don't gate feedback behind a login.
 Optional auth or anonymous submissions dramatically increase volume.
 You can always ask for email on follow-up.
+According to Baymard Institute research, every additional form field reduces completion rates by approximately 7%.

 - Don't ignore low-vote items forever.
 A request with 3 votes from enterprise customers may be worth more than 50 votes from free-tier users.
+Weigh votes by customer value, not just raw count.

 - Don't promise timelines.
 Mark items as "Planned" only when you've genuinely committed.
 False promises destroy trust faster than silence.